* Brent, WTI are up more than 13 pct since early December

-Money managers have raised bullish positions in WTI and Brent crude futures and options to a record, according to the U.S. Commodity Futures Trading Commission and the Intercontinental Exchange.
+Money managers have raised the bullish positions in WTI and Brent crude futures and options to a record, according to data from the U.S. Commodity Futures Trading Commission and the Intercontinental Exchange.

-(Additional reporting by Libby George in London and Henning Gloystein in Singapore; Editing by Marguerita Choy and Tom Brown)
+(Additional reporting by Libby George in London and Henning Gloystein in Singapore; editing by Jason Neely and Tom Brown)